 Oxidative stress from the buildup of free oxygen radicals causes retinal pigment epithelial (RPE) injury.

 RPE injury evokes a chronic inflammatory response.
 The complement system is involved, and specific polymorphisms of complement genes are associated with advanced disease and progression.4

 RPE injury/inflammation forms an abnormal extracellular matrix (ECM), which alters diffusion of nutrients to the retina and RPE.

 The abnormal ECM and diffusion leads to retinal atrophy and new vessel growth.

 For late AMD, strong risk factors are age, current cigarette smoking, previous cataract surgery (replaced lens provides less eye protection from sunlight), and family history of AMD.

-Moderate risk factors include higher body mass index, history of cardiovascular ...
+Moderate risk factors include higher body mass index, history of cardiovascular disease, hypertension, ...